Generic name: methotrexate (injection) [ meth-oh-TREX-ate ]

-Methotrexate injection is used to treat leukemia and certain types of cancer of the breast, skin, head and neck, or lung.
-Methotrexate injection is also used to treat severe psoriasis and rheumatoid arthritis.
+Otrexup is used to treat leukemia and certain types of cancer of the breast, skin, head and neck, or lung.

-You should not use methotrexate if you are allergic to it.
-Methotrexate injection should not be used to treat psoriasis or rheumatoid arthritis if you have:
+You should not use Otrexup if you are allergic to it.
+This medicine should not be used to treat psoriasis or rheumatoid arthritis if you have:

 a weak immune system or bone marrow disorder; or

-Methotrexate injection is sometimes used to treat cancer even when patients do have one of the conditions listed above.
+Otrexup is sometimes used to treat cancer in people who have a condition listed above.
 Your doctor will decide if this treatment is right for you.

 any type of infection; or